The Office of Student Affairs

 • Eliminating barriers for special population students (single parents, displaced homemakers, non-traditional students, economically disadvantaged and individuals with disabilities).

-The PASS Program also provides specialized case management services to students enrolled in Career and Technical Education majors, Associate of Applied Science majors or Certificate majors.
-The PASS Program is able to assist eligible CTE students in the following areas:
+PASS provides specialized case management services to students enrolled in Career and Technical Education majors, Associate of Applied Science programs, or Certificate programs.
+Eligible CTE students may receive support services in the following areas:

 • Case Management